*Disclaimer: All content and information in this blog is for informational and educational purposes only.

-Yes, there is a Freestyle Libre 2.
+Yes, the Freestyle Libre sensor is already available.
 The US Food and Drug Administration has cleared the FreeStyle Libre 2, The NHS in the UK has also approved the FreeStyle Libre 2 sensor, as has the TGA in Australia, it’s also in Canada, Germany, France, Italy, Spain, and Finland.

 Firstly, there are a lot more similarities than there are differences, the shape is identical.
 The main difference & the most significant improvement is the bluetooth connectivity which means that the Libre 2 now has the ability for optional alerts for high and low blood glucose readings.